cosminadrianpopescu/vim-sql-workbench/README.md

 *Parameters*:

 * port: the port of the server
-* file name: the name of the file to open.
+* file name (optional): the name of the file to open.

 This will open a new buffer which will be connected to an existing `sqlwbconsole` server.
+If the file name is not specified, then it will connect the current buffer to the server on the specified port.

 Settings
 ========================================